-Sadly there is currently no ‘cure’.
+Sadly there is currently no ‘cure’ for Coeliac.
 But the great news is that for those with a single diagnosis of Coeliac, the treatment is simple… abstain from eating gluten.
-For life!
+For life.

 Actually, we count our lucky stars every day.
 Miss GF has friends who have type 1 Diabetes (constant insulin regime and risk from hypers and hypos); Crohn’s disease (frequent debilitation, endless medical investigations, wider impact on organs and total unpredictability); and life-threatening allergies (constant worry that food could kill them).
 We just have to worry about staying away from gluten… no drugs, no continual invasive tests.
 If we make a mistake, she may get sick and it may cause pain, but she will recover and it won’t actually kill her.
 How fantastically blessed we are.

 Children + Coeliac – being positive about diagnosis